membraneframework/membrane_webrtc_plugin/README.md

 >Please note that `signaling_id` is expected to be globally unique for each WebRTC connection about to be
 >estabilished.
 You can, for instance:
 >1.
-Generate unique id with `:uuid` package and assign to the connection in the page controller:
+Generate a unique id with `:uuid` package and assign it to the connection in the page controller:
 >```
 >unique_id = UUID.uuid4()
 >render(conn, :home, layout: false, signaling_id: unique_id)